-Peter Arnt Nielsen has a liability insurance and a guarantee as required by the Danish Bar and Law Society.
-The insurance, which covers any legal practice, has been taken out with HDI Danmark, Indiakaj 6, 2100 Copenhagen Ø, police no. 1560 8657 4611 4002.
+As required by the Danish Bar and Law Society, advocate Peter Arnt Nielsen has a liability insurance and a guarantee covering any legal practice.
+It is with HDI Danmark, Indiakaj 6, 2100 Copenhagen Ø, police no. 1560 8657 4611 4002.

-Unless agreed otherwise in writing, the Standard Terms apply.
+Unless agreed otherwise in writing, these Standard Terms apply.

 Advocate Peter Arnt Nielsen (pan) is subject to professional secrecy.
 Any infor-mation from or regarding clients is treated as confidential.

 pan does not undertake an assignment if a conflict of interest or of loyalty could arise.